sanjokkarki/ThePacsniff/README.md

 # ThePacsniff

-Overview
+# Overview

 ThePacsniff created in Python 3.
 Allows you to monitor traffic running through local network.
 Allows the user to be able to view Source of the packets, Target host and the type of protocol used e.g. UDP/TCP.

-Requirement
+# Requirement

     Python 3.x
     Privileged/Administrative Rights
     Linux Operating System

-Suport
+# Support

-- Suport IPv6 : ICMP ,UDP, TCP
+Support IPv6 : ICMP ,UDP, TCP

-Can filter
+# Can filter

-- That is possible filter the data from the follow packets:
+That is possible filter the data from the follow packets:
 	- TCP ( V4 and V6)
 	- UDP ( V4 and V6)
 	- ICMP( V4 and V6)

-Run
+# Run

--sudo python3 Packet-Sniffer.py
+sudo python3 Packet-Sniffer.py
--sudo python3 Packet-Sniffer.py UDP
+sudo python3 Packet-Sniffer.py UDP
--sudo python3 Packet-Sniffer.py ICMP
+sudo python3 Packet-Sniffer.py ICMP
--sudo python3 Packet-Sniffer.py TCP
+sudo python3 Packet-Sniffer.py TCP